KENTUCKY EMPLOYER LABOR LAW ATTORNEYS

 TAKE THE FIRST STEP TO SUCCESS

 For advice on protecting your business and its relationship with employees, call the experienced legal team at McBrayer or contact the firm online.
-With offices in Lexington, Louisville, Greenup and Ashland, and a government relations office in Frankfort, we serve clients throughout Kentucky and the United States.
+With law offices in Lexington and Louisville and a government relations practice in Frankfort, we serve clients throughout Kentucky and the United States.